stijn-dejongh/lovecraft_public_domain/raw_converts/tgsk.md

 eyes.
 When the dreams of all the Shapes had achieved a oneness, that manifestation would occur, and everything he required be materialised, through concentration.
-He had seen such things on earth--in India, where the combined, projected will of a circle of adepts can make a thought take tangible substance, and in hoary Atlaan&acirc;t, of which few men dare speak.
+He had seen such things on earth--in India, where the combined, projected will of a circle of adepts can make a thought take tangible substance, and in hoary Atlaanât, of which few men dare speak.

   Just what the Ultimate Gate was, and how it was to be passed, Carter could not be certain; but a feeling of tense expectancy surged over him.
 He was conscious of having